 The debate over whether documentary filmmakers are journalists or artists is raging.
 While we do offer courses in Visionary Journalism, as part of the School of Visual Arts, MFA SocDoc is decidedly not a traditional J-school.

 We believe that all filmmakers must figure out for themselves where they fit in the spectrum between art and journalism.
 In our department, each of our faculty members walks this line differently.
 Some consider themselves artists, some consider themselves journalists, and many locate themselves somewhere in between.
 All believe that the documentary filmmaker must follow some sort of ethics.
 The exposure to a wide range of viewpoints within the program helps our students to develop their own ethical codes as filmmakers.

-We do not offer courses in fiction film making, but we understand that in this age of hybrid forms, students may wish to learn techniques that are associated with traditional fiction film production.
-We encourage these students to seek out courses in the undergraduate and continuing education departments to supplement their education at SocDoc.
-(Students may take up to 4 courses in these divisions free of charge over the course of the two year program).
+We do not offer courses in fiction filmmaking, but we understand that in this age of hybrid forms, students may wish to learn techniques that are associated with traditional fiction film production.
+SVA graduate students may take one free class per semester in the Continuing Education or Undergraduate programs; so our students often take advantage of this to learn fiction filmmaking techniques.
 Some students also choose to complete fiction film projects outside of class, which is allowed as long as equipment isn’t needed for class-related projects.

-When you study documentary at SocDoc, you are in no way isloated from the larger filmmaking community.
-All of our faculty members make their living as part of the non-fiction media industry in New York City as producers, directors, cinematographers, editors, and programmers.
+When you study documentary at SocDoc, you immersed in NYC, one of the most vibrant and active documentary communities in the world.
+All of our faculty are active filmmakers, working as producers, directors, cinematographers, editors, sound recordists, and programmers.
 Their ongoing experience brings a reality check to theoretical debates, and keeps our students ahead of the curve on industry issues.